wetneb/openrefine-wikibase/docs/scoring.rst

 The score of each candidate is obtained as a weighted sum of the scores of individual features.
 It ranges from 0 to 100.
 When no candidates can be found matching the target type, candidates of wrong or no types are also returned, with their score divided by two.

+For each supplied property, all query values are matched against reference values and the maximum matching score of all pairs is used as the similarity score for this property.

 Name matching
 -------------